-I feel like it’s been way too long since I’ve made a cocktail for y’all.
-Actually, I haven’t been making a whole lot for myself either.
-It’s been mostly wine and Deep Eddy Cranberry.
+I feel like it's been way too long since I've made a cocktail for y'all.
+Actually, I haven't been making a whole lot for myself either.
+It's been mostly wine and Deep Eddy Cranberry.
 And this weekend, pumpkin shandy.
-But I have a few cocktails back on my list, so get ready.
-Summer cocktails are nice, but there’s nothing quite like cozying up on the couch with a warming cocktail in the fall.
+But I have a few cocktails on my current must-make list, so get ready.
+Summer cocktails are nice, but there's nothing quite like cozying up on the couch with a warming cocktail in the fall.

 Pretty sure this qualifies as a "warming" cocktail.
 The heat from the habaneros will make sure you're kept quite cozy.
 And roasting is just so perfect in the cool weather.
 This grapefruit margarita has already landed back on my list as a drink I need to make again immediately.

 Just looking at the pictures of these spicy roasted grapefruit margaritas will help me get through Monday.
 I think?
 I hope.
 Strength comes in different forms.